 The International Yoga Festival explores the eight limbs of Yoga and how they apply to our lives whether we consider ourselves Yoga students or not.
 Please join us as we breathe in the sights and wonders of India and meet one another on this path of discovery and awakening.

-Join hundreds of yogis from around the world in the International Yoga Festival from March 1 – 7, 2017 at Parmarth Niketan, Rishikesh.
+Join hundreds of yogis from around the world in the International Yoga Festival from March 1 – 7, each year at Parmarth Niketan, Rishikesh.
 Featured in prestigious international publications as TIME magazine, the NY Times, Vanity Fair & others.